aivydebnath/Earthquake-Prediction/README.md

-##This is an on going Project, will be adding more.
+##This is an ongoing Project, will be adding more.

 # Earthquake-Prediction